Projects

 We have three 4wd vehicles here, all in need of repair and one having been recently written off as a result of a drunk, unlicensed driver going off a bridge in it.
 Not surprisingly, no disciplinary action has been taken against the driver!

-In line with poaching activity around the rest of the country, the rhino numbers are dwindling, now thought to be as low as 1!
+In line with poaching activity around the rest of the country, the rhino numbers have dwindled, and are now thought to be zero.
+Hence our funding has stopped.

 A relatively new initiative, Matusadona Anti Poaching Project (MAPP), is endeavouring to assist with law enforcement in the area and has made remarkable progress since their introduction.